GU-CLASP/LARP/invited-speakers.markdown

 </details>

 ### [Napoleon Katsos](https://sites.google.com/site/napoleonkatsos/home)
-_Professor of Experimental Pragmatics at the Section of Theoretical and Applied Linguistics at the University of Cambridge and Fellow at Trinity College, Cambridge_
+Professor of Experimental Pragmatics at the Section of Theoretical and Applied Linguistics at the University of Cambridge and Fellow at Trinity College, Cambridge

 <details>
 <summary>**“Deficit”, “difficulty”, “difference”: perspectives into autistic people's pragmatic skills and their implications for research methodology**</summary>

-It is widely reported that autistic people face pervasive challenges with producing and understanding pragmatics, i.e. context-dependent aspects of language.
+    <p>It is widely reported that autistic people face pervasive challenges with producing and understanding pragmatics, i.e. context-dependent aspects of language.
 These are often attributed to challenges with mentalising, i.e. the ability to attribute the correct beliefs and intentions to other people.
 In this talk I will select influential papers from the past three decades of research in autism and language, each of which reveal a radically different perspective on the architecture of the linguistic system and on what it means to face challenges with linguistic competence (in our case, pragmatics).
-I will conclude that the recent perspective of neurodiversity implies a radical re-think of how we define pragmatics and how we assess the acquisition and processing of pragmatic competence.
+I will conclude that the recent perspective of neurodiversity implies a radical re-think of how we define pragmatics and how we assess the acquisition and processing of pragmatic competence.</p>
 </details>